About Us

 Portada / Useful information for travel to Peru / Data for traveler / What to take to Peru: All the essentials for your trip

-If you are planning to travel to Peru, we recommend packing the essentials so you can enjoy your visit without worries, depending mainly on the season in which you travel and the places you would like to visit, located in different regions (Coast, Highlands, and Jungle), taking into account that each one has a different climate.
+If you are planning to travel to Peru, we recommend bringing the essentials so you can enjoy your visit without worries, mainly depending on the season in which you travel and the places you want to visit, located in different regions (Coast, Highlands, and Jungle), keeping in mind that each one has a different climate.

 Beyond the weather, do not forget the essential documents for your trip, such as your passport, and check whether you need a visa depending on your country of origin.
 In addition, it is advisable to carry a copy of your important documents and travel insurance.

-At CuscoPeru.com, we offer a variety of tours so you do not miss any of the attractions Peru has to offer.
+At CuscoPeru.com, we offer a variety of tours so you do not miss all the attractions Peru has to offer.
 Contact our agents, who will be happy to assist you.

-The climate in the most visited places on the Peruvian coast, such as Lima, Huacachina, Paracas, and Nazca, is generally warm almost all year round; there is not much rain, so if you are thinking of visiting any of these places, we recommend bringing the following with you:
+The climate in the most visited places on the Peruvian coast, such as Lima, Huacachina, Paracas, and Nazca, is generally warm almost all year round; there is not much rain, so if you are planning to visit any of these places, we recommend bringing:

 • Sunscreen.